SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53HealthCheckAlarmIdentifier.md

 ### -Region
 For the CloudWatch alarm that you want Route 53 health checkers to use to determine whether this health check is healthy, the region that the alarm was created in.
-For the current list of CloudWatch regions, see Amazon CloudWatch: http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region in the *AWS Regions and Endpoints* chapter of the *Amazon Web Services General Reference*.
+For the current list of CloudWatch regions, see Amazon CloudWatch: https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region in the *AWS Service Endpoints* chapter of the *Amazon Web Services General Reference*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-healthcheck-alarmidentifier.html#cfn-route53-healthcheck-alarmidentifier-region
 PrimitiveType: String